Top Cat: The Movie: Plot

 During lunch with Benny, Top Cat spots a female cat walking by them.
 Excusing himself, Top Cat quickly runs after the female cat, interrupted by Griswald, but soon gets him out of the way and meets up with the female cat, who introduces herself as Trixie.
 While she finds him amusing, an alley cat isn't her type.

 At the alley, Top Cat catches news of the Maharajah of Peekajoo, known for his generosity and his rubies are just what Top Cat needs to impress Trixie.
 Top Cat and his gang head to the Connity Hall to meet the Maharajah, running into an obnoxious man named Lou Strickland.
 The gang steal his tickets and get him sent away.
 While the gang distracts Officer Dibble who is the Maharaja's escort, Top Cat makes a bet with the Maharaja and gets out of him a Maharaja Talk 5000 device with many functions, as the Maharaja hasn't any rubies.

 The next morning, Officer Dibble is summoned to the police station to work for the Chief's son-in-law Strickland, who is taking over for the retired Chief.
 Strickland has replaced the staff with robots which he believes are more competent.
 Top Cat thwarts Strickland's attempt to evict him, preventing Strickland from getting the Mayor's funding for a robot police army.
 Upon discovering that they met, Strickland uses Trixie to keep Top Cat away from the alley while he carries out his revenge plan.
-Top Cat returns to the alley, getting shunned by his gang, arrested by police and, after a very brief trial (due to the judge having seen the false evidence before), convicted and sent to the Dog Jail on a charge of stealing money from an orphanage.
+Top Cat returns to the alley, getting shunned by his gang, arrested by police and, after a very brief trial (due to the judge having seen the false evidence before), convicted and sent to Dog Jail on a charge of stealing money from an orphanage.

 With the arrest of Top Cat, Strickland is granted the Mayor's funding and establishes a robot police army and a major scale surveillance camera system that restricts privacy for the city.
 Meanwhile, Top Cat tries to keep a low profile in dog jail but later becomes popular, having turned the jail into a paradise for the convicts.
 As for Top Cat's gang, they are struggling and begin to express their disbelief in him, which Top Cat notices from one of the security cameras.